 Kia Soul EV review - Practicality, comfort and boot space

-The Soul EV is spacious for passengers, but the boot is smaller than non-electric rivals
+The Soul EV is spacious for passengers, but the boot is smaller than many other electric SUVs

 Leg room, head room & passenger space

 There’s plenty of legroom and headroom throughout the cabin, although the middle seat of the rear bench is best suited to children or for occasional use.
-That said, the fact that the Soul EV can seat four tall adults in comfort is impressive for a car of this size.
+The floor in the back isn’t completely flat like you’ll find in some other EVs, but the small hump doesn’t eat up too much foot space.
+Overall, the fact that the Soul can seat four fully grown adults in comfort is impressive for a car of this size.

 In this review

-- 1VerdictThe Kia Soul EV is more interesting than the e-Niro, with bold styling, clever technology and a decent range
+- 1VerdictThe Kia Soul EV is more interesting than the Niro EV, with its bold styling, generous kit levels and impressive range

-- 5Practicality, comfort and boot space - currently readingThe Soul EV is spacious for passengers, but the boot is smaller than non-electric rivals
+- 5Practicality, comfort and boot space - currently readingThe Soul EV is spacious for passengers, but the boot is smaller than many other electric SUVs

 - 6Reliability and safetyThe Soul EV was ranked as one of the best cars to own based on the latest Driver Power survey